lindaerin/portfolio-v2/README.md

 ```
 * Program will launch at: http://localhost:3000

-Build the app for production to the build folder
+Build the app for production
 ```
 npm run build
 ```